itisrohit/r3m/README.md

 - Optimized using industry best practices for large-scale processing
 - SIMD optimizations based on modern CPU architecture capabilities
 - Advanced parallel processing with thread affinity and work stealing
+- REST API implementation with Crow framework

 ---

-**R3M**: Where speed meets sophistication in document processing, powered by SIMD-optimized text processing.
+**R3M**: Where speed meets sophistication in document processing, powered by SIMD-optimized text processing and a complete REST API.